Phillip Picardi

 Phillip Picardi (born April 5, 1991) is an American journalist and editor.
-He is the former editor-in-chief of Out.
+He is the founding editor of Them and former editor-in-chief of Out.

 His career in journalism began at Teen Vogue.
 He also worked for Refinery29 and Allure.

 Early life and education

-Picardi grew up in Boston to a Catholic family.
+Picardi grew up in Boston to a Catholic family and is openly gay.

 Picardi attended Central Catholic High School, where in 2008 he was one of the founders of a now-annual student fundraiser called Catwalk4Cancer; the 2017 event raised more than $250,000.
 After graduating from high school, Picardi attended college at New York University.

+In 2022, Picardi graduated from Harvard Divinity School with his Master in Religion and Public Life.
+He focused his MRPL project on conceiving and writing his forthcoming memoir, loosely titled, Is Jesus Kinda Hot?
+From May 1 through May 11, he published a series of posts on his newsletter Religiously Blonde, that explored some of the most important or revelatory lessons from his time at Harvard.
+His presentation unfolded on Religiously Blonde's Instagram account and culminated in an Instagram Live event with the New York Times bestselling author and poet Cleo Wade to celebrate the end of the program.

 Career

 Picardi started his publishing career as an intern at Teen Vogue.
 He then served as online beauty editor at Teen Vogue before becoming senior beauty editor at Refinery29 in September 2014.
-At Refinery29 he worked for Mikki Halpin, whose influence as well as Picardi's personal experiences led to a growing interest in political engagement alongside his work on beauty; speaking to The Guardian, he said his experience growing up gay in a Catholic family meant "I can certainly relate to what it feels like to be underrepresented or even marginalized.
+At Refinery29 he worked for Mikki Halpin, whose influence as well as Picardi's personal experiences led to a growing interest in political engagement alongside his work on beauty; speaking to The Guardian, he said his experience growing up gay meant "I can certainly relate to what it feels like to be underrepresented or even marginalized.
 I took sex ed classes and there was no mention of homosexuality.
 Or I would sit in religion class and be told my life was a sin."
-Since June 2020, Picard has hosted a podcast about this subject called Unholier Than Thou, part of the Crooked Media podcast network.
+Picard has hosted a podcast about this subject called Unholier Than Thou, part of the Crooked Media podcast network.
+The show ran for two seasons.
+Picardi is currently the Chief Marketing and Communications Officer at the Los Angeles LGBT Center.